 Grading Washington silver quarters is a skill that has taken even the top coin collectors many years of experience to perfect.
 Remember that coin grading is the expression of an opinion that describes the condition of an individual coin that a majority of dealers and collectors would agree with.

-Grading is not an exact science where a procedure can be applied and everyone comes out with the same grade.
-But over the years, numismatists and coin grading services have agreed upon certain definitions, descriptions, and Sheldon's numeric values that help all coin collectors describe their coins accurately (for the most part).
+Grading is not an exact science where a procedure can be applied, and everyone comes out with the same grade.
+Over the years, numismatists, coin dealers, and coin grading services have agreed upon certain definitions, descriptions, and Sheldon's numeric values that help all coin collectors describe their coins accurately (for the most part).
 This guide will help you understand those terms and descriptions so you can accurately grade your Washington silver quarters.

 01 of 11

 Understanding Grades for Washington Silver Quarters

 Washington silver quarters are made out of 90% silver, which is relatively soft and malleable.
 Therefore, this coin series will tend to wear quicker than coins made out of harder metals such as nickel.
 Grades of mint state or uncirculated are determined by examining the high points of the coin's design.
 The photo on the left illustrates the design highest points on the coin (indicated by the color red).
 If you believe you have an uncirculated Washington silver quarter, look at these areas on the coin first to see if you can spot any wear.
 Even the slightest amount of wear will disturb the mint luster on the highest points of the coin's design.
 If there is wear, then it will be considered a circulated coin.

 About Good-3 (AG3 or AG-3)

 The coin is very heavily worn and barely legible.
 Some of the devices, lettering, legends, and date may be worn smooth, but the date is readable.
 Portions of the rim blend into the lettering.

 Obverse: Parts of the word "LIBERTY" and the date are merging with the rim.
 All details on Washington's head are worn away and just an outline remains.